storj/docs/app/node/faq/where-can-i-check-for-a-new-version/page.md

 ---
 title: Where can I check for a new version?
+metadata:
   description: You want to have the latest version to be a Cloud!
 docId: CfmXIRjM5X5Sh8KDGC1qF
 redirects:
   - /node/resources/faq/where-can-i-check-for-a-new-version